I Hate Computer Science | Pros and Cons

 Explain it to a child

-Computer science is the study of the theory, design, development, implementation, and use of computers and computer systems.
+Computer science is the study of the theory, design, development, application, and use of computers and computer systems.
 It covers a wide range of topics, from theoretical foundations to practical skills in software engineering.

 I hate computer science